Understanding social equity in cannabis

 What is social equity in cannabis?

-Equity can be discussed as a unit of ownership in a cannabis business, a share of resources in relation to the cannabis business-at-large, or the administration of rights, funds, and privilege to a cannabis-adjacent group or individual.
+Equity can be discussed as a unit of ownership in a cannabis business, a share of resources in relation to the cannabis business-at-large, or the administration of rights, funding, licenses, and privileges to a cannabis-adjacent group or individual.

 There are many ways that social equity can be distributed or demonstrated in cannabis:

 - Elimination of homophobic, transphobic, or racist policy and practice from governing bodies

 - Financial or legal support of under-represented entrepreneurs